rusd80/andersen-devops/Lesson-01/README.md

 ```
 1. Get a lot of relevant knowlenge.
-2. Join to community of DevOPS students an professionals.
+2. Join to community of DevOps students an professionals.
-3. Take a chance to join Andersen command.
+3. Take a chance to join the Andersen team.
 ```